armadillica/flamenco/docs/docs/user_manual/installation.md

 ### Manager configuration

 Flamenco Manager can be configured via the web interface.
-Update the variables and path replacement variables for your render farm; the `blender` variable should point to the Blender executable where it can be found *on the workers*.
+Update the variables and path replacement variables for your render farm.
+The `blender` variable should point to the Blender executable where it can be found *on the workers*.
 If the path to Blender contains a space, it should be enclosed in double quotes, for example
 `"C:/Program Files/Blender Foundation/blender-2.78-windows64/blender.exe" --enable-new-depsgraph`.

-The path replacement variables allow you to set different paths for both Clients (like the Blender Cloud Add-on) and Workers, given their respective platforms.
-For example, you can define the variable `render` as `/render` (Linux & macOS) and `r:/` (Windows).
-Once that is done, you can create a render job that outputs to `{render}/projectname/scenename`, which will do the right thing on different platforms.
+The **path replacement variables** allow you to run different platforms, e.g. use a Windows desktop to create render jobs, and render them on Linux workers, or vice versa.
+For example, you can declare that "`/shared/flamencofiles` on Linux is `E:/flamencofiles` on Windows and `/Volumes/Shared/flamencofiles` on MacOS" like this:

+    path_replacement:
+      flamencofiles:
+        linux: /shared/flamencofiles
+        windows: E:/flamencofiles
+        darwin: /Volumes/Shared/flamencofiles

+When creating a render job for `/shared/flamencofiles/projectX/thefile.blend`, Flamenco will internally change that to `{flamencofiles}/projectX/thefile.blend`.
+When sending that job to a worker running on Windows, it'll change it to `E:/flamencofiles/projectX/thefile.blend`.

 **We recommend using forward slashes everywhere, also on Windows.**